-Figure 11A.
-Low power micrograph of the nail matrix specimen from Case 2.
-[Copyright: ©2012 Rosendahl et al.]
+Figure 24: Low power micrograph of the nail matrix specimen from case 2.

-Figure 11B.
-High power micrograph of the boxed area in A. Prominent heavily pigmented dendrites raise suspicion of a malignant neoplastic process but a diagnosis of nail matrix melanoma is not rendered on this H&E stained tissue.
-[Copyright: ©2012 Rosendahl et al.]
+Figure 25: High power micrograph of the boxed area in fig. 24.
+Prominent heavily pigmented dendrites raise suspicion of a malignant neoplastic process but a diagnosis of nail-matrix melanoma is not rendered on this H&E stained tissue.